 After the first day back at work, I have pulled together a few final observations from the road and even more photographs from our trip out west.

-- #1 – Acoma Sky City (see Claire’s photo at left) is one of the most moving and beautiful places in America.
+- Acoma Sky City (see Claire’s photo at top) is one of the most moving and beautiful places in America.
 If you ever travel near Albuquerque, take the time to travel about an hour west and see this extraordinary place.

-The Navajo Nation makes it pretty easy to get to the marker, find some willing soul to take your picture from the photo stand (in exchange for photographing their family…lots of cameras change hands, if only for a minute).
-And – as you can see on the right – we have the photo to prove that we did indeed stand in Four States at once.
+- The Navajo Nation makes it pretty easy to get to the marker, find some willing soul to take your picture from the photo stand (in exchange for photographing their family…lots of cameras change hands, if only for a minute).
+And — as you can see above — we have the photo to prove that we did indeed stand in Four States at once.
 It was worth it!

 Thanks to all for the nice comments (both public and private) on the travelogues.
 You helped by allowing us to share the joy of travel.